MicrosoftDocs/azure-docs/articles/azure-maps/elevation-data-services.md

     > Contour line smoothing can be substantially improved but at the cost of increased file-size.

 1. Load the contour lines to the database.
-This guide uses the free version of [PostgreSQL] database, that will run on localhost.
+This guide uses the free version of [PostgreSQL] database that runs on localhost.
 You can also load them to the Azure Database for PostgreSQL.

     The next step requires a PostgreSQL database with [PostGIS] extension.